 No trip to Niagara Falls is complete without stopping into the Fudge Factory!
 If you have a sweet tooth, then this is the place you have to be!
 It is conveniently located on Clifton Hill and placed exactly where you have to walk by in order to get to the parking area.

 Just a short drive out of Niagara Falls towards Niagara-on-the-Lake, you will find the Butterfly Conservatory.
 One of the most tranquil settings I have experienced, hosting more than 2,000 butterflies.
 This is the perfect place to spend an hour or two during your Winter visit to Niagara Falls.

 So there you have it.
 If you are luckywith enough to get an early start to your day, you will be able to experience all of the above.
 However, if this is your first time visiting Niagara Falls, or if you truly want to experience all that it has to offer at a more leisurely pace, then I recommend spending the night and taking two days to explore.

 The Marriott Fallsview is by far my favorite hotel in Niagara Falls.
 It is away from Clifton Hill and the hustle and bustle of the tourist activities, but it is still close enough to be able to walk down to the Falls.
 In fact, you have the option of getting a room that looks directly onto the Falls, which I highly recommend.
 This hotel is also a short walking distance to the new casino, if you are a gambler.

 If you are travelling with your children, Niagara Falls offers three hotels with water parks, which will continue to keep your children entertained until they can no longer keep their eyes open:

-If you do nothing else when visiting Niagara, make sure to take a journey behind the falls.
-It really is a site to see!
+If you do nothing else when visiting Niagara during the Winter, make sure to take a journey behind the falls.
+It really is a magical Winter Wonderland worth seeing.